hobbes7878/data-driven-journalism/week-5-feb.-15.md

 ORDER BY average
 ```

-**Pop Quiz:** Tell me in English what records the above query will get?
+**Test yourself:** Tell me in English what records the above query will get?
+What's a better name for `my_new_table`?

+---
+## Practicing SQL

+Download the Texas Education Agency's [Five-Year Extended Graduation and Dropout Data](http://tea.texas.gov/acctres/completion/2014/level_5yr.html) for the Class of 2014 from [here](http://tea.texas.gov/acctres/completion/2014/campus_download_5yr/).